 I mean, you have a Democratic donor club plotting the future of the liberal movement in Washington.

-You know, it includes reparations and you know, universal health care, free college, on and on.
+You know, it includes reparations and, you know, universal health care, free college, on and on.

-That that is who the liberal that that is who liberals are.
+That is who liberals are.

 So I think at the end of the day, we need to revitalize, as Reagan once said, second party.